 PhD, Columbia University, New York City (2004)

-Before joining the Graduate Institute, Cyrus Schayegh was Associate Professor at Princeton University and, in 2005-2008, Assistant Professor at the American University of Beirut.
-His current research focuses on two themes.
-One is historiography, especially the roles and meanings of space and scale in modern history writing, particularly on global history.
-The other is translations of texts in Arabic, Persian, Hebrew , and other languages that document what varied roles the Middle East has played in modern global histories.
-He is also interested in questions of empire, decolonisation, and the Cold War.
+Before joining the Graduate Institute in 2017, Cyrus Schayegh was Associate Professor at Princeton University and, in 2005-2008, Assistant Professor at the American University of Beirut.
+He is currently pursuing two principal book projects.
+One is an introduction for undergraduate students to questions of space and scale in modern history writing.
+The other is “Global Middle Eastern and North African Histories: A Twentieth-Century Primary Source Reader,” a series of annotated translations of texts that document what varied roles Middle Easterners have played in modern global histories.
+Moreover, building on his work on modern empires, he is organizing “Modern transimperial and interimperial histories: forms, questions, prospects,” a 2022 international conference, sponsored by the Pierre du Bois foundation.
+He is also interested in decolonisation and the Cold War.

 - The Middle East and the Making of the Modern World (Cambridge, Mass.: Harvard University Press, 2017).